 6. The plan of the building was a collaboration between 2 Austrian architects named August Sicard von Sicardsburg and Eduard van der Nüll.
 They modeled their plans based on the designs of a Czech architect named Josef Hlávka.

-7. The location of the building was not only chosen by Emperor Franz Joseph in 1861, he also bought the plot of land himself.
+7. The location of the building was not only chosen by Emperor Franz Joseph in 1861, he also bought the plot of the land himself.

 8. Regardless of the magnificent design of the structure, the building didn’t instantly become popular with the people of Vienna.
 The building was described as a “sunken treasure chest” and one of the architects, Eduard van der Nüll, committed suicide because of the criticism before the building was completed.